DroverLtd/test-automation-challenge/README.md

 This is the website we are going test against: https://staging-fe.drover-test.com/

 This is our "pre-production" environment and before we ship anything to production we do extensive testing on this environment.
-Currently, we only operate inside of UK so during the your tests, make sure you are using a UK phone number and postcode.
+Currently, we only operate inside of UK so during your tests, make sure you are using a UK phone number and postcode.

 ### The Use Case